View the page content by selecting any of the links below

 If, after reading this section, you remain unsure as to whether or not you require permission to reproduce material, please discuss the matter with the journal’s academic editor or the in-house editorial contact.

 You can also refer to our FAQs on using third-party material in your article.

 When permission is needed

-However, it is the custom and practice in academic publishing that the reproduction of short extracts of text (excluding poetry and song lyrics) and some other types of material on a limited basis for the purposes of criticism may be possible without formal permission on the basis that:
+It is the custom and practice in academic publishing that the reproduction of short extracts of text and some other types of material may be permitted on a limited basis for the purposes of criticism and review without securing formal permission, on the basis that:

 - the purpose of quotation or use is objective and evidenced scholarly criticism or review (not merely illustration);

 - a quotation is reproduced accurately, either within quotation (“ ”) marks or as displayed (indented) text;